Jhelum District

 Jhelum is known for providing many soldiers to the British and later to the Pakistan armed forces due to which it is also known as the 'city of soldiers' or 'land of martyrs and warriors'.
 Salt is quarried at the Khewra Salt Mine in the Salt Range.
 There are two coal mines in the district from which the North-Western railway used to obtain part of its supply.
 These are the only coal mines in Punjab province which are in working condition.
 The chief center of the salt trade is Pind Dadan Khan.
 The district is crossed by the main line of the North-Western railway and also traversed along the south by a branch line.

 Administration

-The district of Jhelum, which covers an area of 3,587 km2, Jhelum City is the main city of the district.
+The district of Jhelum, which covers an area of 3,587 km2, Jhelum is the main city of the district.
 District is administratively divided into following tehsils: